 7. Padayani: a Dance of the Warriors of Lord Siva

-Padayani is a blend of music, dance, acting, and satire.
+Padayani is a blend of music, dance, acting, and satire which is one of the most amazing art forms of Kerala.
 Songs in Malayalam are sung accompanied by a single instrument called Thappu.
 In the beginning, the Thappu is tuned by facing it towards the fire and heating it.
 The different varieties of dances, known as Kolam, are performed by men and children.
 Kalan Kolam and Bharavi Kolam are some of the popular Kolams.
 Padayani at Kadammanitta temple is very famous.

 8. Garudan Thookkam: Garudas offer Blood to Goddess